vgwb/Antura/docs/about/contact.md

 email: [contact@antura.org](mailto:contact@antura.org)

 ## Community
-we use Discord as main developer community tool, but we have just started this community website: please join use and let's talk here:
+we use Discord as main developer community tool and a public forum as general discussion with teachers, users and designers:
 👉🏼 [https://antura.discourse.group/](https://antura.discourse.group)

 ## Social